Elections and voting

 Upcoming elections / ballots

-Elections are to be held on Thursday 14 June 2018, with votes being counted on the 5 July 2018, to elect one member for each of the 5 Wards of the Loch Lomond and the Trossachs National Park Authority Elections.
+Elections are to be held on Thursday 21 March 2019 to elect one member for each of the 5 Wards of the Cairngorm National Park Authority Elections.
 The Statement of Persons nominated can be found on Highland Councils webpage

 A by-election for the Highland Ward to elect one Councillor was held on 19 April 2018.
 The count took place on Friday 20 April and John Duff, Scottish Conservative & Unionist, was elected as Councillor.
 More details of the results can be found on the by-election results page of this website.